 Last Updated on by

-They will take all of the parking spots, all of the best treadmills, and ruin your workout with all of their other resolutionists shenanigans, like curling in the squat rack and commandeering the adductor machine for a few hundred repetitions in hopes to achieve that inner thigh gap.
+They will take all of the parking spots, all of the best treadmills, and ruin your workout with all of their other “resolutionists” shenanigans.
+You’ll see curling in the squat rack, fumbling with the cardio machines, and commandeering the adductor machine for a few hundred repetitions in hopes to achieve that inner thigh gap.
 You and the other gym regulars will become frustrated.
 You will roll your eyes at the newbies in the gym, then take to social media to lament about the crowds of the uncommitted to your friends.
 People will respond with comments like “they won’t last”, “by February it will be back to normal” and “the sooner they start, the sooner they’ll quit”.

 The sudden “elitist” attitudes by the regulars, many of whom spend the rest of the year constantly spouting off the good word of physical fitness and how MORE people need to exercise.
 Go figure.
+(Yeah, this post gets a little judgmental, but if you haven’t gathered by now, I get really protective of the “newbies”. )

-I’ve spewed off obesity facts on this blog more times than I can count, so I’ll spare you the statistics this time.
-Instead, I’ll say what we all know: the majority of our society is overweight and inactive.
-Simply put: we are killing ourselves.
 MORE people need to be in the gym and you know it, even if you might not like it.
 Now, on to the next point.
 I’ve worked in gyms for almost four years now.
 Not very long in the grand scheme of things, but long enough to state a few observations:

 I know for a FACT that there are people who don’t exercise simply because they are scared of judgement.
 It isn’t a lack of money, it isn’t a lack of time.
 Yeah, that’s their problem, not yours, but that doesn’t mean you should contribute to the attitude that beginners are unworthy or unwelcome during the month of January.
 I can assure you that at the gym I’m currently working in, we have far more current memberships that are going mostly unused than we have current memberships with members that show up on a near daily basis.
 Intentions are high, but anxiety is real.
 In our society, we are sadly more likely to avoid discomfort, both physical and emotional, than face it.
 But do you know what helps people become more confident?
 Physical fitness.

 The other day, Geoff and I received the most amazing compliment at the gym.
 I was working behind the front desk when a man came up to us and said “I just want you guys to know that you totally motivate me to be in here.
 You guys are always having so much fun and working hard, and it makes me think that even though I hate showing up to the gym, maybe one day I will enjoy being here too.”
 I was flattered, and the compliment made my day.